Reviews You Can Rely On

 What's the Best Value?

-Often, value is not simply a matter of price point.
-A valuable product balances performance and price — offering plenty of utility without breaking the bank.
-Not all expensive products have outstanding performance, and vice versa; not all low-priced products are valuable.
+Often, value is not simply a matter of price point; a truly valuable product balances performance and price.
+Our ideal balance is plenty of utility without breaking the bank, and we have found that not all expensive products have outstanding performance, and vice versa; not all low-priced products offer a good value over the long term.
 For cast iron pans, it works out nicely that the award-winning Lodge 10.25" Skillet is a workhorse pan available at a price any kitchen can afford.
 For those looking for a cast-iron starter set, the Lodge Combo Cooker is our top choice for overall value.
-This 3-in-1 includes all of the pans you need for cooking — a deep fryer, a skillet, and a Dutch oven — all for a price comparable to many individual cast irons.
-The Lodge Dual Handle pan also rings up at a great price for a huge, 12" cook surface, ideal for those regularly cooking up family-size meals.
+This 3-in-1 includes all of the pans you need for cooking: a deep fryer, a skillet, and a Dutch oven.
+This complete set comes at a price comparable to many individual cast irons.
+The Lodge Dual Handle pan also rings up at a great price for a huge, 12" cook surface, and is ideal for those regularly cooking up family-size meals.

 cast iron skillet - large cast iron skillets in the 12-inch range, like the lodge dual...